Luciano Pavarotti: Health issues and death

 Pavarotti's funeral was held at Modena Cathedral.
-The then Prime Minister Romano Prodi and Kofi Annan attended.
+Prime Minister Romano Prodi and Kofi Annan attended.
 The Frecce Tricolori, the aerobatic demonstration team of the Italian Air Force, flew overhead, leaving green-white-red smoke trails.
 After a funeral procession through the centre of Modena, Pavarotti's coffin was taken the final 10 km to Montale Rangone, a village part of Castelnuovo Rangone, and was interred in the Pavarotti family crypt.
 The funeral, in its entirety, was also telecast live on CNN.
-The Vienna State Opera and the Salzburg Festival Hall flew black flags in mourning.
+The Vienna State Opera and the Salzburg Festival hall flew black flags in mourning.
 Tributes were published by many opera houses, such as London's Royal Opera House.